zavetsec/ZavetSec-Harden/README.md

 **Reboot required for:** Credential Guard · DEP AlwaysOn · PSv2 disable · SMBv1 client driver.

-**Apply runtime:** ~20–60 seconds on a modern workstation.
-Audit mode is faster.
+**Runtime:** Audit completes in ~10–30 seconds.
+Apply runs in ~20–60 seconds on a modern workstation — most of that is the 27 `auditpol` subcategory calls.
-Audit policy configuration (27 subcategories via `auditpol`) accounts for most of the runtime on domain-joined machines.
+Tested via PsExec fan-out on lab fleet without issues.

 ---